HSF/phoenix/README.md

 ## Development

-For running both the event display and the Angular app, you will need [Node.js](https://nodejs.org/en/download/) and yarn.
+For running both the event display and the Angular app, you will need [Node.js](https://nodejs.org/en/download/) and Yarn.

 Once you have Node.js and npm (npm comes with Node.js), install Yarn.